PookMook/posts/cascade.md

  - .wrapper.wrapper.wrapper {} to artificially boost specificity
  - A few !important declarations here and there
- - Classes impacting children 4, 5, 6, or more nesting levels below (or worst, no direct nesting relations specified).
+ - Classes impacting children 4, 5, 6, or more nesting levels below (or worse, no direct nesting relations specified).
  - People relying on unrelated parts of the styles (think a #root div {} rule).
 Refactoring those less specific rules always comes with a fair share of breaking unrelated styles.
  - A bunch of deprecated classes that no one removes because it's scary and might break something completely unrelated.